-Social Security Disability Insurance (SSDI) provides monthly benefits to disabled or blind persons who are "insured" by workers' contributions to the Social Security trust fund.
-These contributions are based on your earnings (or those of your spouse or parents) as required by the Federal Insurance Contributions Act (FICA).
+Social Security Disability Insurance provides monthly benefits to individuals who are disabled or blind persons who are "insured" by workers' contributions to the Social Security trust fund.
+These contributions are based on your earnings (or those of your spouse or parents) as required by the Federal Insurance Contributions Act.

 What is SSDI?

-SSDI is a payroll tax-funded, federal insurance program administered by the Social Security Administration (SSA) that provides income supplements to individuals who are physically restricted in their ability to be employed because of a disability, usually medical in nature.
-SSDI can be provided either on a temporary or permanent basis, typically based on whether your disability is temporary or permanent.
+Social Security Disability Insurance is a payroll tax-funded, federal insurance program administered by the Social Security Administration that provides income supplements to individuals who are physically restricted in their ability to be employed because of a disability, usually medical in nature.
+SSDI can be provided either on a temporary or permanent basis, typically based on whether the disability is temporary or permanent.

 Who is eligible for SSDI?